 Abell has a track record of helping innovative technologies achieve commercial success.
 Prior early stage investments include two companies that advanced to initial public offerings (Guilford Pharmaceuticals and Visicu) and four private dispositions of emerging technology companies.
 In addition to OTI, Abell’s current portfolio includes PAICE Corporation, which developed a hybrid vehicle technology now patented to both Toyota and Ford.
 PAICE has been ranked one of the two most dominant hybrid vehicle technologies.

-More information about The Abell Foundation is available through these links.
+More information about The Abell Foundation can be found at abell.org.